Lidija Auza: Biography

 Lidija Auza was born on February 24, 1914, in Vitebsk, Belarus, in a peasant family of Latvians.
 She lost her parents early and was brought up by her stepfather in Riga, Latvia, where she was able to get an education at Riga French Lycée.

 In early life, Lidija lived and worked mostly in Riga during the 1930s and 1940s.
 She graduated from Riga Pedagogical Institute and enrolled at Art Academy of Latvia in 1936, but with the onset of World War II, she postponed her studies and completed a degree of Fine Art only in 1949.
-From 1934–1943 she worked as a teacher at Riga Elementary School Nr.16 but later started to work as artist-decorator at Riga Medical Workers House (1946–1947), Institute of History of Latvia (1947–1950) and government buildings in Talsi.
+From 1934–1943 she worked as a teacher at Riga Elementary School Nr.16 but later started to work as an artist-decorator at Riga Medical Workers House (1946–1947), Institute of History of Latvia (1947–1950) and government buildings in Talsi.

-Since 1949, having graduated from Art Academy of Latvia, Lidija exhibited regularly at galleries and museums in Soviet Latvia.
+Since 1949, having graduated from the Art Academy of Latvia, Lidija exhibited regularly at galleries and museums in Soviet Latvia.
 While her works had been successfully featured at exhibitions, in 1951 she was refused membership in the Latvian Artists' Union, accused of formalism in her works, and did not receive the privilege to use a studio.
-After the Khrushchev "thaw" brought important changes to political and cultural life in the USSR, although the socialist realism was still being cultivated, in 1956 Lidija was finally accepted into the ranks of union.
+After the Khrushchev "thaw" brought important changes to political and cultural life in the USSR, although the socialist realism was still being cultivated, in 1956 Lidija was finally accepted into the ranks of the union.

 From 1973–1980 Lidija took an active part in creative and cultural events in Talsi which has earned her the award of honorary Citizen of Talsi (1983).

 Her works have been presented at the exhibitions in Soviet Union and Latvia, and featured in collections of the Latvian National Museum of Art, Artists' Union of Latvia and private owners.

 Lidija Auza is the mother of two children, son Leonīds Mauriņš and daughter Baiba Mauriņa, both painters.
 She died on December 13, 1989, in Riga at the age of 75, buried at the Riga Forest Cemetery.